memph1024/swapdex-documentation/docs/dev-guides/Tutorials/evm-tutorial/evm-tools-and-res/evm-balances.md

 **Step 2**

-To maintain the balances of the cut-down EVM addresses, the Kusari utilizes the Substrate balances pallet.
+To maintain the balances of the cut-down EVM addresses, the SwapDex utilizes the Substrate balances pallet.
 The balances pallet converts a corresponding 20-byte address into an substrate address (32-byte).

 Note that these reconverted 32-byte addresses have no inherent relationship to the original truncated Substrate address.